 It is unclear what the response of the Compliance team to the Data Accuracy Study has been.
 This leads to the impression that expensive, time consuming studies are being undertaken, and then left to languish.
 An action plan should already have been published by now, including measurable targets, and key performance indicators.
 If this has happened, the WRT is unaware of it.

 Recommendations

+The WRT makes the following recommendations.
+In order to measure the organisation’s progress, the WRT recommends the following action plan:

+Recommendations of the WRT to be considered by the ICANN Board by [June 2011], and a clear indication given of which recommendations are accepted and rejected.

+[Date] [At the following ICANN meeting], the Board and Chair of the WRT to be presented with an action plan, budgetary impact of implementing the recommendations.

+On at least an annual basis, ICANN staff report to the Board and Chair of the WRT on progress against published targets, until the formation of the next WRT.

 Compliance (content owner: Emily Taylor & Team)

+Making the operating plan operational.
+Overarching recommendations:

+To foster a culture of compliance, through dialogue with registries and registrars, explore how to create incentives to reward good behaviour, rather than focus exclusively on punishing bad actors.

+As demand will always exceed the available resources, the compliance effort must be strategic, focus on achieving measurable, stated objectives, and should be pro-active rather than reactive.

 Communication

+Review operating principles to ensure that the importance of effective communication of policy and compliance activities is reflected.

 Review the compliance section of the ICANN website, to ensure that communicates to the newcomer.
 Aim to communicate the purpose of the compliance effort, its operating principles, and in relation to WHOIS the basics of the service, and the role and responsibilities of all the actors in the supply chain.

 Use the operating principles as the benchmark for performance targets, and the first priority to eliminate gaps.
 For example, do not promise “monthly” newletters and “semi-annual” reports, if they are not going to be delivered.